nodebits/nodebits.org/articles/linux-joystick.markdown

     #@git://github.com/nodebits/linux-joystick.git#joystick.js,39-42

 Once the file is open and we have a valid file descriptor, all that's left is the recursive read loop.
 It's implemented as:

     #@git://github.com/nodebits/linux-joystick.git#joystick.js,44-53

-Remember that the `onRead` and `onOpen` functions in the prototype are wrapped and bound to the instance.
+Remember that the `onRead` and `onOpen` prototype functions are wrapped and bound to the instance.
 That's why I'm able to use them directly in place of the callback.
-This is an example of how smart use of the language can make async callbacks not ugly.
+This is an example of how smart use of the language can make async callbacks beautiful.

 All that's left is to provide a way to eventually close this resource.
 So we'll add a simple close function.

     #@git://github.com/nodebits/linux-joystick.git#joystick.js,55-58

 ## Using the API

 Now that we have this nice shiny API, how is it used?
-Quite simply:
+Quite simply in fact:

     #@git://github.com/nodebits/linux-joystick.git#joystick.js,63-65